-But while the debate over legalization continues without resolution, the data suggests that the undocumented immigrants in Maryland have largely assimilated into the United States, making it less likely that mass deportation will ever be a realistic option.
-We estimate that 77.9 percent of the state's undocumented population has been in the United States for five or more years.
-Approximately 68.5 percent speak English well, very well, or fluently.
-Studies show that when immigrants with limited English proficiency learn the language, they see a substantial wage benefit and become less isolated in their communities.44 The labor market outcomes and educational levels of their children increase with time as well.45
+But while the debate over legalization continues without resolution, the data suggests that the undocumented immigrants in Ohio have largely assimilated into the United States, making it less likely that mass deportation will ever be a realistic option.
+We estimate that 68.8 percent of the state's undocumented population has been in the United States for five or more years.
+More than 70.5 percent speak English well, very well, or fluently.
+Studies show that when immigrants with limited English proficiency learn the language, they see a substantial wage benefit and become less isolated in their communities.
+The labor market outcomes and educational levels of their children increase with time as well.
+47